theborakompanioni/azure-docs.de-de/articles/sql-data-warehouse/sql-data-warehouse-load-from-sql-server-with-azcopy.md

 <properties
-   pageTitle="Laden von Daten aus SQL Server in Azure SQL Data Warehouse (PolyBase) | Microsoft Azure" description="Verwendet bcp zum Exportieren von Daten aus SQL Server in Flatfiles, AZCopy zum Importieren von Daten in Azure-Blobspeicher und PolyBase zum Erfassen der Daten in Azure SQL Data Warehouse." services="sql-data-warehouse" documentationCenter="NA" authors="ckarst"
+   pageTitle="Load data from SQL Server into Azure SQL Data Warehouse (PolyBase) | Microsoft Azure" description="Uses bcp to export data from SQL Server to flat files, AZCopy to import data to Azure blob storage, and PolyBase to ingest the data into Azure SQL Data Warehouse." services="sql-data-warehouse" documentationCenter="NA" authors="ckarst"